edx/edx-oauth2-provider/README.md

 The `id_token` expiration, which defaults to 30 seconds, can be overriden by setting `OAUTH_ID_TOKEN_EXPIRATION` to a different value.

+It is possible to customize the OpenID Connect scopes and claims, using the settings `OAUTH_OIDC_ID_TOKEN_HANDLERS` and `OAUTH_OIDC_USERINFO_HANDLERS`, which manage the claims associated with the `id_token` during authorization, and the results of the `userinfo` endpoint respectively.
+For more information see `oauth2_profider/oidc/handlers.py`.

 Testing
 -------